Colmán of Cloyne: Cloyne

 Aired Cechtraige has been identified as the later parish of Erry in the barony of Middlethird, and Cell Náile as that of Killenaule, in the barony of Ardagh, both in the diocese of Cashel.

 The same text alludes to Colmán's conflicts with other rulers.
 Colmán and his brothers are said at one time to have been expelled from Maethalach by Máel Umai, the son of Coirpre's brother Fiachna Onchind; for this reason, his descendants were forever excluded from royal rule.
 Earlier in the text, Colmán is also said to have uttered a curse (maledictio) which brought down the walls of the city of Ress or Ressad.
-According to Paul MacCotter, Ress(ad) appears to be "an archaic name for Uí Chairpre or one of its divisions", the Uí Chairpre being a prominent sept of the Uí Fidgenti in Co.
-Limerick.
+According to Paul MacCotter, Ress(ad) appears to be "an archaic name for Uí Chairpre or one of its divisions", the Uí Chairpre being a prominent sept of the Uí Fidgenti in County Limerick.

 Cloyne appears to have been his earliest settlement.
 The cathedral and round tower are situated on a limestone eminence in the midst of the valley, surrounded by rich meadows.
 In the rock is the cave extending in various branches underground to a great distance, from which the town derives its name.
 Here it is supposed Colman took up his abode as a place of security and the remains of his primitive oratory, known as Colman's Chapel were still to be seen in 1813.
 Colmán is also believed to have founded a monastery at what would become Killagha Abbey in County Kerry.

 Further details of his life are not documented in writing but the connection of many places in counties Cork and Limerick with his name to this day proves the reality of his labours.
 The tenth-century Triads describes Cloyne as an important law school.